Phoenix Area Service

 Weak airflow

-A dirty coil or packed filter can restrict air before it reaches the supply ducts.
+A dirty coil, packed filter, weak blower, blocked return, or duct restriction can reduce air before it reaches the rooms.

 Evaporator Coil Photos